 Like the look of Nikon’s D850 higher up, but don’t want to spend quite that much?
 Then look no further than the D750’s 24MP full-frame sensor.
 It lacks the D850’s magnificent 45MP sensor, but its 24MP alternative still produces excellent results, especially at high ISO settings.
 The D750 also has a respectable 6.5fps continuous shooting speed, a handy tilting screen, and a reasonably priced asking price.
 Wi-Fi allows you to easily upload your photos to the internet, though as an older model, there is no 4K video or touchscreen.

 9. Canon EOS 7D Mark II

 As fast as pro DSLRs but priced for amateurs, the 7D Mark II ticks all the boxes

 Sensor: APS-C CMOS | Megapixels: 20.2MP | Autofocus: 65-point AF, 65 cross-type | Screen type: 3.0-inch, 1,040,000 dots | Maximum continuous shooting speed: 10fps | Movies: 1080p | User level: Expert

-Still one of the best options for sports and action photographers, the EOS 7D Mark II has performance and speed as its primary focus.
-To that end, it combines a 20.7MP APS-C sensor with Canon’s excellent Dual Pixel CMOS AF system for smooth autofocus in live view and during video recording, together with a 10fps burst shooting mode and a 65-point AF system.
-It also boasts excellent ergonomics and a rugged, weather-resistant body, which makes it a fine choice for anyone who tends to shoot outside in variable conditions, whether it’s for sports, wildlife, nature or landscapes.
+The EOS 7D Mark II, which is still one of the best options for sports and action photographers, prioritizes performance and speed.
+It combines a 20.7MP APS-C sensor with Canon’s excellent Dual Pixel CMOS AF system for smooth autofocus in live view and during video recording, as well as a 10fps burst shooting mode and a 65-point AF system, to that end.
+It also has excellent ergonomics and a tough, weather-resistant body, making it an excellent choice for anyone who shoots outside in varying conditions, whether for sports, wildlife, nature, or landscapes.